-The Company, through its wholly owned subsidiary Minco Ireland Limited, holds two Prospecting Licenses, 1228 and 1229, in County Westmeath, Ireland.
-During 2021, the Company incurred expenditures of $\leq 33,355$ in undertaking a drill program on PL 1229, following the completion of which the licences were renewed for a further term of six years, with an expenditure requirement of $\leq 400,000$.
+The Company, through its wholly owned subsidiary Minco Ireland Limited, previously held two Prospecting Licences, 1228 and 1229, at Moate in County Westmeath, Ireland.
+During 2021, the Company incurred expenditures of €33,355 in undertaking a drill program on PL 1229, following the completion of which the licences were renewed for a further term of six years, with an expenditure requirement of €400,000.
+Following a reassessment of its priorities in 2023, the Company determined to surrender these licences partly because of the expenditure required to maintain the licences and partly to focus on other licences at Slieve Dart and Navan.
+The accumulated expenditure on these licences of €366,886 was written down upon surrender.